 Module (10) “IdentifyPrimaryObjects” identifies the nuclei in the DAPI stained images from which the Brucella signal was suppressed.

-Module (11) “ExpandOrShrinkObjects” creates expanded nuclei with an expansion of 8 pixels.
+Module (11) “ExpandOrShrinkObjects” creates non-overlapping expanded nuclei with an expansion of 8 pixels.

 Module (12) “IdentifyTertiaryObjects” creates peri-nuclear rings around the nuclei from the expanded nuclei, by removing the nuclei from the expanded nuclei.

 Module (13) “ExpandOrShrinkObjects” creates a Voronoi cell body around the nuclei.
-A Voronoi cell body is an expansion of the nucleus by 25 pixels.
+A Voronoi cell body is a non-overlapping expansion of the nucleus by 25 pixels.

 Module (14) “MeasureObjectIntensity” measures the intensity of the GFP image at the nuclei.